aziznal/german-docs/markdown/introduction.md

 # German Docs, in a programmer's dialect

+## Note:

+This website is still a work in progress.

 ## About this site

 This site is my attempt at journaling my journey learning German in my own way, and